owenbaldwin/claude-lvfx-be/MULTI_AGENT_SYSTEM_SUMMARY.md

 ## 🎯 Overview

 We've successfully implemented a multi-agent script parsing system for your Rails application that uses AI agents to parse movie scripts and extract structured scene data.
-The system is built using the existing OpenAI integration and follows Rails best practices.
+The system is built using OpenAI's GPT-4.1 nano model and follows Rails best practices.

 ## 🏗️ Architecture